 This step should be the easiest of all.

-After your freelancer has completed the work and your client is happy with the result, it’s time to collect the remainder of the full payment from your client before you hand over all the deliverable.
+After your freelancer has completed the work and your client is happy with the result, it’s time to collect the remainder of the full payment from your client before you hand over all the deliverables.

 If possible, always ask your client for a testimonial and referrals at the end of the project.
 If you have done a good job, your client should be okay to do this favor for you.

 Now, if you are interested or maybe just curious to know how YOU can start your service arbitrage business right now, you can get instant access to my FREE Service Arbitrage Email Course and follow the action plan outlined inside the email course.